Aotokitsuruya

 4=> "/users/1234"

-to our form object, we can get the same result.
+And when you add delegate model_name and to_param to the form object, you can get the same result.

 1delegate :persisted?, :model_name, :to_param, to: :@record, allow_nil: true